vinceimbat/vinceimbat/content/how to choose is what praxeology teaches comprehensively.md

 Praxeology is a science because it concerns itself of the outside world.

 It makes suggestions on how and why to choose a certain action based on objective phenomena happening in the world.
-But it does not compel you (it is amoral; [[thoughts/amoralism]]).
+But it does not compel you (it is amoral; [[amoralism]]).

 What to choose is something that you determine: